satilpereira/resources/README.md

 ```shell
 git clone https://github.com/satilpereira/resources.git
 ```
--Create a new branch to work on your changes using the git checkout -b command.
+- Create a new branch to work on your changes using the git checkout -b command.
 ```shell
 git checkout -b my-new-feature
 ```